matt2718/colorado-qb/README.md

 * When you link to another page on this site, do not include the domain name.
   `[rules](/info/rules/)` is right. `[rules](http://coloradoqb.org/info/rules/)`
   is wrong.
 This is because:
-  *  It makes the sight harder to preview locally before pushing changes, as clicking on links will take you to the public version.
+  *  It makes the site harder to preview locally before pushing changes, as clicking on links will take you to the public version.
   *  If we ever move the site to a different domain, or if another quiz bowl organization bases their site on ours, the links will have to be re-written